1984 Australia rugby union tour of Britain and Ireland: Wales

 The Test match venue was a wet and muddy Cardiff Arms, with the game played close among the forwards.
 Lawton's first try was scored within seven minutes resulting from a rehearsed move practised many times in training.
 Cutler won the jump in a short line-out, Poidevin set up the maul and Nick Farr-Jones made a blind-side run, putting Gould through a gap who passed to Peter Grigg.
 When Grigg was cornered he tossed a pass infield to Lawton who plunged over for the try.

 Lyngah made it 13–0 when he scored between the posts after Farr-Jones again escaped up the short side from a scrum to set up a dazzling break by Campese.
 Poidevin, as ever was trailing Campo on the inside and took a pass then put Lynagh in for the try.

 Halfway through the second-half a Wallaby scrum was set five metres out from the Welsh line.
 The Wallaby call "Samson" was made for an eight-man pushover and the Australian pack driven by its giant locks Williams and Steve Cutler set out to humiliate the Welsh eight and shove them back over the try line.
 The ground was taken and with the ball secure at the feet of the Wallaby second-row, Steve Tunyman fell onto it for a try and a 19–3 lead.
 Gould converted, then kicked a penalty goal.

 However, Wales was not finished.
-Following a line-out close to the Australian line, Welsh halfback David Bishop leapt acrobatically to score a try, the only try scored against the Australians during the four grandslam tests.
-The rumour in Australia at the time was that David Bishop had been released from gaol in the previous week, to play in this match.
+Following a line-out close to the Australian line, Welsh halfback David Bishop leapt acrobatically to score a try, the only try scored against the Australians during the four grand slam tests.
+The rumour in Australia at the time was that Bishop had been released from jail in the previous week, to play in this match.
 Subsequently, Australia 'ran away' with it when Ella scored a final intercept try, to take the final score to 28–9.